atkamara/Taxability/README.md

 <a href="https://imgbb.com/"><img src="https://i.ibb.co/G7mrymY/Screenshot-2024-01-21-191908.png" alt="Screenshot-2024-01-21-191908" border="0"></a>

-### Create a virtual environment :
+### Creating a virtual environment :

 This part is optional but highly recommended if you want to avoid version issues.
 Virtual environments are very useful tools, especially for data science as we collaborate a lot on a daily basis and we share codes from time to time.
 Setting up a virtual environment will help you make sure you can reproduce your experiments on any computer.
 For the purpose of this tutorial, we will be using the **virtualenv** library available on **pypi** and that you can easily download using **pip** command .
-Here are instructions( if you don't have it already) to follow:
+Here are the instructions( if you don't have it already) to follow:

 ```bash
 $  pip install virtualenv